-This report is the Annual Report for the period July 2012-June 2013 by the Taranaki Regional Council describing the monitoring programme associated with resource consents held by Wai-iti Motor Camp Limited.
-Wai-iti Motor Camp operates a camping ground situated on both sides of the Wai-iti Stream in North Taranaki (Photographs 1, 2).
+This report is the Annual Report for the period July 2013-June 2014 by the Taranaki Regional Council describing the monitoring programme associated with resource consents held by Wai-iti Motor Camp Limited.
+The Company operates a camping ground situated on both sides of the Wai-iti Stream in North Taranaki (Photographs 1, 2).

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consent held by Wai-iti Motor Camp that relates to septic tank treated sewage effluent to groundwater via soakage trenches.
-This is the 24th Annual Report to be prepared by the Taranaki Regional Council to cover the Wai-iti Motor Camp water discharges and their effects.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consent held by Wai-iti Motor Camp Limited that relates to septic tank treated sewage effluent to groundwater via soakage trenches and the structural integrity of the seawall.
+This is the 25th Annual Report to be prepared by the Taranaki Regional Council to cover the Wai-iti Motor Camp Limited water discharges and their effects.